browserslist/browserslist/README.md

     ]
   ```

-* If you want to change the default set of browsers we recommend to combine
+* If you want to change the default set of browsers, we recommend combining
   `last 2 versions`, `not dead` with a usage number like `> 0.2%`.
 This is
-  because `last n versions` on its own does not add popular old versions while
+  because `last n versions` on its own does not add popular old versions, while
   only using a percentage above `0.2%` will in the long run make popular
   browsers even more popular.
 We might run into a monopoly and stagnation
   situation, as we had with Internet Explorer 6.
 Please use this setting